Back Pain in Singapore – Causes, Risk Factors & Prevention | Dr Lau LL

 In this article, Dr Lau LL, Senior Consultant Orthopaedic & Spine Specialist in Singapore, explains the top causes of back pain and shares expert strategies to prevent it—so you can stay active, aligned, and pain-free.

-What causes it: Overstretching or tearing of muscles, ligaments, or tendons due to sudden movement or overuse.
+What causes it: Overstretching or tearing of muscles or ligaments due to sudden movement, poor posture, or overuse.

-Who’s at risk: Athletes, weekend warriors, manual laborers, and anyone with repetitive physical activity.
+Who’s at risk: Athletes, weekend warriors, manual workers, and anyone with repetitive physical activity.

-Prevention tips: Warm up, use proper lifting technique, stretch regularly, avoid burst activities and allow recovery time.
+Prevention tips: Warm up properly, strengthen core muscles, avoid burst activities, and allow recovery time.

 Conclusion: Your Spine, Your Strength